Financial Crime Prevention

-Countries should require financial institutions and designated non-financial businesses and professions (DNFBPs) to identify, assess and take effective action to mitigate their money laundering and terrorist financing risks."
+Countries should require that financial institutions and designated non-financial businesses and professions (DNFBPs) identify, assess and take effective action to mitigate their money laundering and terrorist financing risks."

 The ADGM Financial Services Regulatory Authority (FSRA) is a risk-based regulator.
 This means that the FSRA’s approach focuses on those areas that present the greatest risk to its regulatory objectives.

-The risk-based approach (RBA) is an effective way to combat money laundering and terrorist financing.
-By adopting a risk-based approach, competent authorities, financial institutions and DNFBPs should be able to ensure that measures to prevent or mitigate money laundering and terrorist financing are commensurate with the risks identified, and would enable them to make decisions on how to allocate their own resources in the most effective way.
+The Risk-Based Approach (RBA) is an effective way to combat money laundering and terrorist financing.
+By adopting this approach, competent authorities, financial institutions and DNFBPs are able to ensure that measures to prevent or mitigate money laundering and terrorist financing are commensurate with the risks identified, and would enable them to make decisions on how to allocate their own resources in the most effective way.

 Section (5.1.1) of ADGM AML Rules states the following:

 (a) Assess and address its AML risks under the AML Rulebook by adopting an approach which is proportionate to the risks to which the Person is exposed as a result of the nature of its business, Customers, products, services and any other matters which are relevant in the context of money laundering; and

 (b) Ensure that, when undertaking any risk-based assessment for the purposes of complying with a requirement of the AML Rulebook, such assessment is: